Kingdom of the Suebi: Last kings

 On the death of Miro, his son Eburic was made king, but apparently not before sending tokens of appreciation and friendship to Liuvigild.
 Not a year later his brother-in-law, named Audeca, accompanied by the army, seized power.
-He took Eburic into a monastery forced him to ordain as a priest, thereby making him ineligible for the throne.
+He took Eburic into a monastery and forced him to ordain as a priest, thereby making him ineligible for the throne.
 Then Audeca married Siseguntia, king Miro's widow, and made himself king.
 This usurpation and the friendship granted by Eboric gave Liuvigild the opportunity to seize the neighboring kingdom.
 In 585 Liuvigild went to war against the Sueves, invading Gallecia.
 In the words of John of Biclaro: "King Liuvigild devastates Gallaecia and deprives Audeca of the totality of the Kingdom; the nation of the Sueves, their treasure and fatherland are conduced to his own power and turned into a province of the Goths."
 During the campaign, the Franks of king Guntram attacked Septimania, maybe trying to help the Sueves, at the same time sending ships to Gallaecia which were intercepted by Liuvigild's troops, who took their cargo and killed or enslaved most of their crews.
 Thus was the kingdom transferred to the Goths as one of their three administrative regions: Gallaecia, Hispania and Gallia Narbonensis.
 Audeca, captured, was tonsured and forced to take holy orders, then sent into exile in Beja, in Southern Lusitania.

 This same year, 585, a man named Malaric rebelled against the Goths and reclaimed the throne, but he was finally defeated and captured by the generals of Liuvigild, who took him in chains to the Visigothic king.